Contents

 There are too Few Cases (N = 0) for the Analysis

 Note that our last command doesn't result in any useful tables.
-We only get the warning shown below.
+We simply get the warning that

 The 3 most likely causes for this problem are that